jdavisd/a2o_technical_test/README.md

 Run Docker-Compose:

 docker-compose up -d --build
-Congratulations !!!
 The app should be up and running.
 To access the React frontend go to localhost:3000, and to access the Django backend go to localhost:8000/api.
 # Problem 1
 ![Texto alternativo](readme_assets/problem_1_sample_1.png)
 ![Texto alternativo](readme_assets/problem_1_sample_2.png)